 Add files and folders that you want to exclude from the NAS share backup.

-By default, Phoenix excludes video files, audio files, executables, and image files.
+By default, Phoenix excludes Video files, Audio files, Executables, All Executables, and Image files.
 It also excludes a specific set of subfolders from the backup by default.

 Add files and folders that you want to include in the NAS share backup.

-- Assign a NAS proxy to handle the backup and restore from the NAS share.
+Select a NAS proxy from the list of registered NAS proxies for the backup and restore of data from the NAS share.

-This competes adding and configuring a NAS share on Phoenix Management Console.
+- Click Save.
+This completes adding and configuring a NAS share on Phoenix Management Console.